projectgalateia/projectgalateia.github.io/_posts/2014-06-22-an-anime-character-face-detector.md

 The [Wiki](https://github.com/projectgalateia/animeface/wiki) of AnimeFace is now on.

-The contents will be filled step by step.
+Contents will be filled step by step.